LarsBehrenberg/gb-content-copy/content/posts/lennox-claudius-lewis.md

       The rivals did not keep their appointment, but Lewis decided to try boxing anyway.
 He met [Arnie Boehm](https://www.theguardian.com/news/2002/oct/12/guardianobituaries.sport), who became his coach, friend, and a father figure.
 He taught Lewis the difference between ‘fighting’ and ‘boxing.’
     buttonToggle: false
+    sideGalleryImages:
+      - imageUrl: /assets/lennox-in-2008.jpg
+        imageTitle: Lewis in 2008 (© sourdiesel, CC BY 2.0)
+      - imageUrl: /assets/lennox-in-2010.jpg
+        imageTitle: The former heavyweight boxer at the premiere of "Hereafter", directed by Clint Eastwood, during the Toronto International Film Festival, 2010. (© Josh Jenson, CC BY-SA 2.0)
   - textTitle: Early career
     text: >-
       ### At the age of fifteen, Lewis was Ontario Golden Gloves Champion in the